Best Vegan Lingerie Brands in 2022 – Buyer’s Guide

 Eco Intimates

 What’s better than a luxury lingerie brand?
-An ethical, sustainable, and eco-friendly luxury brand, such as Eco Intimates that makes organic bras, bralettes, bandeaus, knickers, slips, and kimonos.
+Well, an ethical, sustainable, and eco-friendly luxury brand like Eco Intimates, specializing in exquisite organic bras, bralettes, knickers, and more.

-How to Know If It’s Vegan or Not
+How to Know If Lingerie is Vegan or Not

 Natural vegan materials are everything that’s plant-derived, and they tend to be a more environmentally conscious choice since they biodegrade.